coseal/aslib_data/COP-MZN-2013/readme.txt

 The data does not distinguish between timeouts, out-of-memory, crashes, or other
-issues: just the "other" runstatus is set when a solver gives no answer on before the timeout expires.
+issues: just the "other" runstatus is set when a solver gives no answer before the timeout expires.
 Thus, the runstatus will be in {ok, other}.

 Features